Renegades-Studio/react-native-tickle/README.md

 }
 ```

-### Stop everything (recommended in screen cleanups)
+### Stop everything

-Call `stopAllHaptics()` in your cleanup functions to terminate any ongoing continuous haptics.
-This prevents haptics from bleeding through to the next screen when navigating.
+If users can navigate away from a screen while haptics are still playing, call `stopAllHaptics()` in your cleanup to stop them.

 ```ts
 import { stopAllHaptics } from '@renegades/react-native-tickle';